-The idea behind complete streets is that streets should transport people, not just cars.
-For too long, our states, cities, counties, and towns have built miles of streets and roads that are safe and comfortable only for motor vehicle travel.
-Sprawling communities have become dangerous and inconvenient places to walk, bicycle, or take transit, leaving little choice for getting around.
-Complete streets represent an innovation in traditional road construction philosophy.
-For more information on the National complete streets movement, visit the National Complete Streets Coalition website.
-We developed a coalition among diverse public and private partners in South Carolina, including planners, public officials, engineers, public health professionals, community members, and many others.
+Streets should transport people, not just cars.
+For too long, our states, cities, counties, and towns have built miles of streets and roads that are safe and comfortable only for motor vehicle travel, yet dangerous and inconvenient places to walk, bicycle, or take transit.
+However, times have changed, and a great deal is occurring at the local level in our state to re-invest in safe bicycling and walking.

+In 2011, the PCC, AARP of South Carolina and ESMMSC offered two workshops on Complete Streets policy development (Complete Streets Policies in SC) and implementation (6 Step Implementation Process, by Roger Henderson with the National Complete Streets Coalition).
+We developed a coalition among diverse public and private partners in South Carolina, including planners, public officials, engineers, public health professionals, community leaders and members, and many others.